-Nineveh was the great capital where the king Ashurbanipal (668-627 BCE) had established his library which housed copies of every literary work he could find throughout Mesopotamia.
-As these works were written in cuneiform on clay tablets, however, the fires which consumed the library did nothing to the tablets but to bake them.
-Even so, the buildings which housed these works were destroyed, burying the literature of Mesopotamia beneath them for over 2,000 years until they were re-discovered in the mid-19th century CE.
+Nineveh was the great capital where the king Ashurbanipal (r.
+668-627 BCE) had established his library which housed copies of every literary work he could find throughout Mesopotamia.
+As these works were written in cuneiform on clay tablets, however, the fires which consumed the library did nothing to the tablets but bake and better preserve them.
+Even so, the buildings which housed these works were destroyed, burying the literature of Mesopotamia beneath them for over 2,000 years until they were re-discovered in the mid-19th century.

-At this time, European antiquarian societies, museums, governments, and other institutions sent archaeologists to Mesopotamia in the interest of finding physical evidence which would corroborate narratives in the Bible.
+At that time, European antiquarian societies, museums, governments, and other institutions sent archaeologists to Mesopotamia in the interests of finding physical evidence which would corroborate narratives in the Bible.
 Since Mesopotamian sites and kings were so frequently mentioned throughout the Old Testament, it was thought that a concerted effort in excavation would prove the narratives true.
-This was especially important at this time as Darwin's work had been gaining in popularity since its publication in 1859 CE and people were questioning the authority of the Bible.
+This was especially important at this time as Darwin's work had been gaining in popularity since its publication in 1859 and people were questioning the historical reliability and authority of the Bible.

 Among these genres was the heroic epic - long thought to have been created by Homer in Greece (c.8th century BCE) - but now understood to have been a Mesopotamian innovation.
-The Epic of Gilgamesh was discovered by the modern world in 1849 CE by the English explorer and archaeologist Austen Henry Layard.
-The fullest surviving version, in the Akkadian language, was found on twelve stone tablets in the ruins of the ancient library of Ashurbanipal.
+The Epic of Gilgamesh was discovered by the modern world in 1849 by the British explorer and archaeologist Austen Henry Layard.
+The fullest surviving version, in the Akkadian language, was found on clay tablets of cuneiform in the ruins of the ancient library of Ashurbanipal in Nineveh.

-The first eleven tablets relate the standard version of the epic while the 12th tablet narrates an older Sumerian poem Bilgames and the Netherworld.
-Bilgames is another version of the name Gilgamesh but, as this tablet contradicts the story told in the first eleven, it is not included in most standard versions of the tale.
-Even so, with or without the twelfth tablet, the Epic of Gilgamesh is a stunning literary achievement which remains a best-seller thousands of years after it was written and confers upon its hero that which he sought throughout his story: immortality.
+The first eleven tablets relate the standard version of the epic while the 12th tablet narrates an older Sumerian poem Gilgamesh, Enkidu, and the Netherworld.
+As this story contradicts the tale told in the first eleven (in that Enkidu, who dies in tablet 7, is somehow alive again), it is not included in most standard versions of the tale.
+According to some scholars, Gilgamesh, Enkidu, and the Netherworld is an early, possibly the first, appearance of the great hero-king, written down from an older oral tradition during the Ur III Period (2047-1750 BCE), though other scholars cite c.
+2100 BCE as the earliest evidence of Gilgamesh's story.
+Even so, with or without the tale in the twelfth tablet, The Epic of Gilgamesh is a stunning literary achievement which remains a best-seller thousands of years after it was written and confers upon its hero that which he sought throughout his story: immortality.

 Origins of the Story

 The author of the epic is Shin-Leqi-Unninni (whose name translates as `Moon god, accept my plea') a Babylonian scribe who wrote c.
-1300-1000 BCE and has been cited as the first writer of literature in the western world even though that honor is rightly accorded to Enheduanna, daughter of Sargon of Akkad, who lived 2285-2250 BCE.
-Orientalist Samuel Noah Kramer points out that Shin-Leqi-Unninni did far more than simply translate and copy an earlier Sumerian work, he created something wholly new from older sources and this "something new" was the heroic epic (History Begins at Sumer, 270).
+1300-1000 BCE and has been cited as the first author in the world known by name even though that honor is rightly accorded to the poet-priestess Enheduanna (l.
+2285-2250 BCE), daughter of Sargon of Akkad (r.
+2334-2279 BCE).
+Orientalist Samuel Noah Kramer points out that Shin-Leqi-Unninni did far more than simply translate and copy an earlier Sumerian work, he created something wholly new from older sources and this "something new" was the heroic epic (Sumer, 270).
 According to the scholar N.K.
 Sandars, the work is “the finest surviving epic poem from any period until the appearance of Homer's Iliad; and it is immeasurably older”(Sandars, 7).

 The hero of The Epic of Gilgamesh is the half-legendary King of Uruk who, according to the poem, felled the great trees of the Cedar Forest with his friend Enkidu to build the mighty gates of the city and journeyed far to find the secret of eternal life from the seer Utanapishtim.
-It is generally accepted that Gilgamesh was the historical 5th king who ruled in Uruk, widely regarded as the birthplace of writing in the west, circa 2500 BCE.
+It is generally accepted that Gilgamesh was the historical 5th king who ruled in Uruk (widely regarded as the birthplace of writing) c.
+2500 BCE.

 Archaeological finds of letters and inscriptions attesting to his deeds, and those of his son, provide no reason to doubt such a man existed.
-In 2003 CE, in fact, a team of archaeologists claimed to have found Gilgamesh's tomb in the old riverbed of the Euphrates.
+In 2003, in fact, a team of archaeologists claimed to have found Gilgamesh's tomb in the old riverbed of the Euphrates.